ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 U Got that Look!, Anyone handy with HTML / CSS? #5

-U Got that Look! https://www.youtube.com/watch?v=_jCuroTbqBI
+U Got that Look! https://www.youtube.com/watch?v=_jCuroTbqBI , color you peach and black

 Electra looks a bit HTMLisch